Never Enough? Why ADHD Brains Crave Stimulation

-It is no wonder that those with ADHD struggle with eating disorders.
+It is no wonder that those with ADHD struggle with diet and nutrition.
 When they self-medicate with food, their brains enjoy a surge of dopamine, an increase in glucose-based energy that improves attention, and a serotonin-based calming of restlessness.
-Particularly for the impulsive ADHD brain, this perfect storm of rewards increases the likelihood of binge eating and bulimia.
+Particularly for the impulsive ADHD brain, this perfect storm of rewards increases the likelihood of overeating.

 Sleep and the Reticular Activating System

 The Reticular Activating System (RAS) in the brainstem is responsible for regulating arousal and the sleep/wake cycle.
 In ADHD brains, the RAS is dysregulated; circadian cycles skew toward higher activity levels in the evening, resulting in later bedtimes and waking times.
 In fact, many individuals with ADHD celebrate when they finally have time to themselves late at night.
 This is when they feel entitled to internally driven activities, like watching TV, engaging with social media, looking at porn, or playing computer games.
 With their greater arousal, which is often experienced as a second wind, these brain-pleasing behaviors are reinforcing.
 Studies show that the blue LED light from screens further increases alertness while suppressing the normal elevation of melatonin.
 With delayed melatonin production, ADHD brains are flooded with both internal and external stimulation into the early morning, delaying sleep and making it difficult to be an early riser.

 Neurology Explains a Lot